frizzande/website/content/articles/the_living_dead.md

 Don't go back to the carpet store.
 That's the only rule.

 We're all dead.
-MY life is diseased, and it's lethal.
+My life is diseased, and it's lethal.
 I am afraid to die as I have been living.

 I don't think life has any inherent value.
 I don't think my life has any inherent value.
 I avoid.
 I avoid the panic, I avoid the sadness that my life might always be filled with panic, the depression, the sadness, the tears.
 I avoid eating, showering, dressing, moving.
 This is my life without connection.
 My most basic connection - to myself - has frayed; it's barely a tatter.
 The things I want to be able to do - to talk, to learn, to move, to share - depend upon connections; my connections.